 The road we were on took us almost directly to Strunjan’s main bus stop.
 Instead of retracing our steps on the walk from Piran to Strunjan, we hopped a ride on a bus and were quickly back on the Piran Peninsula, again viewing Strunjan in the distance.

-Click here for our Piran, Slovenia Photo Essay
+Click here for our Best Things To Do In Piran, Slovenia!

 Our top tips for your trip to Piran, Slovenia